NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 The CLI is split up into two groups as of right now.
-CLI commands which :ref:`retrieve information<information_retrieval>` from GeoIPS and CLI commands which :ref:`perform processes<process_performing>` via GeoIPS.
+CLI commands which :ref:`retrieve information<information_retrieval>` from GeoIPS and CLI commands which :ref:`perform processes<performing_processes>` via GeoIPS.
 We'll dive into each of those sections now.

 CLI Use Cases